EnochSpevivo/enochspevivo.github.io/_posts/2020-3-13-responsive-page-vanilla-js.md

 ---
-layout: post
 title:  "simple, responsive page - no frameworks, no libraries"
-date:   2019-11-17
+date:   2020-3-12
-categories: javascript html css
+categories: [javascript, html, css]
+tags: [javascript, html, css]
+toc: false
 ---

-## tl;dr

 you can see the final page [here](https://gabriel-activision-assessment.firebaseapp.com/), and the code that powers it [here](https://github.com/AKingDebased/activision-take-home). if you want to understand what went into creating this, read on!